CodingGagan/markdown_test/using-kubecost/navigating-the-kubecost-ui/reports.md

 ## Combining UI report management with _values.yaml_

-When defining reports via _values.yaml_, by setting `global.savedReports.enabled = true` in the values file, the reports defined in _values.yaml_ are created when the Kubecost pod starts.
+When defining reports via _values.yaml_, by setting `global.savedReports.enabled = true` in the values file, the reports defined in _values.yaml_ are created when the nOps pod starts.
 Reports can still be freely created/deleted via the UI while the pod is running.
 However, when the pod restarts, whatever is defined the values file supersedes any UI changes.

 Generally, the ConfigMap, if present, serves as the source of truth at startup.